yxdj2019/Preppin-Data-Challenge----House-of-Games-Winners/README.md

 # Preppin-Data-Challenge----House-of-Games-Winners
-using Python to complete the Preppin' Data Challenge -- House of Games Winners, where rank method is used.
+using Python to complete the Preppin' Data Challenge -- House of Games Winners, where 'missingno' library and rank method are used.

 using Python to complete the Preppin' Data Challenge -- House of Games Winners